kjenney/simple_api_gateway/README.md

 # simple-api-gateway

-A simple implementation of API gateway with GET and POST reading and writing to a DynamoDB.
+A simple implementation of API gateway with GET and POST reading and writing to DynamoDB.

 This example uses products where `id`, `name`, and `price` are stored in a DynamoDB table.